kretoffer/ObscuraProto/README.md

 ### Step 2: Running the Server

-Create a `WsServerWrapper`, set a callback to handle incoming data, and run it on a port.
+Create a `WsServerWrapper`, set callbacks to handle incoming data, and run it on a port.
+You can register handlers for specific `op_code`s or a default handler for any unhandled messages.

 ```cpp
 #include "obscuraproto/ws_server.hpp"